 Post-combustion capture is a technology group most applicable to retrofit existing plants.
 It additionally is a technology suitable for testing with alternative emission sources, such as that from the Mongstad refinery cracker unit.

 Technology that matters.

-To date no full scale CO2 capture facility for flue gas has been built, meaning cost estimates are highly uncertain.
+To date only a couple full scale CO2 capture facilities for flue gas have been built, or are under construction, meaning cost estimates are highly uncertain.
 Up to eighty percent of the costs of CCS technology are related to the CO2 capture facility.
 Therefore in order for these promising technologies to make a difference globally, we must refine the technology processes and bring costs down.
 At TCM we will test CO2 capture technology to take its development one step further.